 Sydney Theatre Company acknowledges the Aboriginal and Torres Strait Islander Peoples as the traditional custodians of Australia.
-STC acknowledges the Gadigal and Bidjigal Peoples of the Eora Nation as the traditional custodians of the lands on which we work, and we pay our respects to their Elders past and present.
+STC acknowledges the Gadigal People of the Eora Nation as the traditional custodians of the lands on which we work, and we pay our respects to their Elders past and present.
 We are honoured to work with Aboriginal and Torres Strait Islander artists, who continue an over sixty thousand year old storytelling tradition and carry forward the oldest living culture in the world.

 CONTEXT: THE PEOPLE OF SYDNEY

 When articulating the vision for Sydney Theatre Company, founding Artistic Director Richard Wherrett said “Sydney Theatre Company exists to provide first-class theatrical entertainment for the people of Sydney – theatre that is grand, vulgar, intelligent, challenging and fun.
 That entertainment should reflect the society in which we live, providing a point of focus, a frame of reference by which we come to understand our place in the world as individuals, as a community and as a nation.”
 In this statement Wherrett laid out a bold, ambitious and inspiring blueprint for STC, one that would allow us to contribute to a millennia old tradition of live storytelling through which new ideas are raised, explored, debated, and normalised, contributing to positive social change and much needed social cohesion.